What Is Chemical Evolution?

 What is chemical evolution?

 The word “Evolution” means change over time.
 Biological Evolution deals with changes in things that can reproduce: living creatures make copies of themselves.
-The change over time that we see in Geological Evolution is not just random chance.
+The change we see in Geological Evolution is not just a random chance over time.
 Often it is adaptive change.

 Populations become better able to survive and reproduce within their environments.
 Biological evolution can drive a species to develop new characteristics and abilities when conditions are right.
 For this to happen, biological evolution typically requires three conditions: